 Saturday was great.
 We got to Tampa and had a great evening with Don.
 Talked about everything that has happened since we were together in July.
 Got the tickets to the game.
 Good times.

 We got up this morning and the weather was perfect.
 Hung out with Don.
 Went to lunch.
-Then he had responsibilities so we headed out.
+Then he had responsibilities as the king of Gasparilla so we headed out.

 Our first stop after lunch was at Dick’s Sporting Goods.
 Why, you ask?
 Well, today’s beautiful weather in Tampa is not going to be continued in Orlando tomorrow.
 A very large, wet cold front is expected to blow in tonight, and Peggy and I did not bring any wet weather gear on the trip.
 We stopped at Dick’s and got Peggy a rain suit and me a rain jacket for tomorrow’s game before proceeding to the Bucs’ stadium.